Pixelated-Controller/website/_posts/2020-07-01-welcome-to-pixelated-controller.markdown

 ---
 layout: post
 title:  "Welcome to Pixelated Controller!"
-subtitle: Hello gamers, app lovers, and technology enthusiasts
+subtitle: Hello gamers, app lovers, and technology enthusiasts.
+We are Pixelated Controller, and this is our goal.
 date:   2020-07-01 09:00:00 -0400
 categories: updates
 ---

-# Welcome to Pixelated Controller

 Today, I'm excited to formally launch Pixelated Controller to the world of gaming and technology.